ediabal/AoC2020/src/day-5/README.md

 Your seat wasn't at the very front or back, though; the seats with IDs +1 and -1 from yours will be in your list.

 What is the ID of your seat?

+Your puzzle answer was 669.

+Both parts of this puzzle are complete!
+They provide two gold stars: \*\*